1946 Indianapolis 500: Race summary

 At the start, Mauri Rose tied an Indy record by leading the first lap from the 9th starting position.
-Attrition was high in the first race after World War II, as three of the first four cars on the grid were out before the 50 mile mark.
+Attrition was high in the first race after World War II, as three of the first four cars on the grid were out before the 50 mile mark (20 laps).
+Paul Russo crashed in turn 3 on lap 16.
+Debris, oil, and leaking gasoline at the crash scene necessitated a lengthy caution period.
+Russo suffered a broken leg, and some other minor injuries.
+Several other drivers dropped out early with a bevy of mechanical problems, including Sam Hanks, Rex Mays, George Barringer, Henry Banks, and George Connor.